Crugudar/Homework-Unit-1/README.md

 2. Automatic fight

 ### Automatic fight
 If you choose this option, it cannot be reversed.
-You won't be able to choose your fighter during the battle.
+During the automatic fight you won't be able to choose your fighter.
 Both your fighter and the enemy's will be randomly chosen until any of the parties is DESTROYED.

 (Good luck)

 ### Choosing your fighter
 Here you can choose your fighter by id.
-Then, its stats will be shown, and you can change your decision before starting the battle!
-Every time a combat ends, you will be asked to chose your fighter again.
+Then, its stats will be shown, but you can change your decision before starting the battle!
+Every time a combat ends, you will be asked to choose your fighter again.

 Also, regardless of the mode you choose, when a single combat ends, you will be asked if you want to see the graveyard.
+Don't forget to pay your respects.